-When it comes to whatever you’re doing, the likelihood is that your work is in the service of other people.
+When it comes to whatever you’re doing, the likelihood is, your work is in service of other people.

 Whether you’re a designer, an online guru, a photographer or writer, whatever you produce is made for somebody else.
 When you attach your own emotions and sense of self to that work, it’s not really made for them, it’s for you.
 Your goal should be to help and serve others in the best way possible, if you’re not, you’re letting your ego(your sense of self) get in the way.

 By detaching your emotional sense of self from your work, you’re able to put others first and serve them better.

 When it comes to selling online, I know more than any introvert sales don’t come easy.
 Going to networking events, sending emails to strangers and making phone calls are all hard things to do.
 I truly believe these are all hard because you’re attaching too much emotion to doing it.

 When you detach emotionally from these tasks, you no longer put emphasis on your nerves, you ignore any shame or guilt you might be feeling and you view it as a process – it’s simply part of the job and it’s okay to hate doing it.
 You simply don’t have to like every aspect of your job!